kurves/FULL-STACK-APPS-ON-AWS/Cloud basics.md

 After the server processes the request a response is sent A response can any type of data HTML files, Javascript , CSS , Images , Videos

+Additional data can sent with a response as:

 ### Response Status and Type

 #### HTTP status code